 Other ways to maintain good oral health while pregnant

 Sometimes morning sickness may cause you to not want to brush your teeth.
-If this happens, change to a bland-tasting toothpaste.
-Ask the dentist to suggest other brands.
+If this happens, you might try changing to a different brand of toothpaste.
 Rinse your mouth out with water or a mouth rinse while suffering from morning sickness.

 Eating right for teeth and baby